LoopingLena/TraitMoments/README.md

 calculated moments.
 In the following I will demonstrate both approaches for the distributions of Trait 1 for Community 1, 5 and 9.

-To prepare for visualisation as histogram, the the abundance of the species for the three communities will be selected from the data frame ‘community’ and joined with the values for trait 1.
+To prepare for visualisation as histogram, the abundance of the species for the three communities will be selected from the data frame ‘community’ and joined with the values for trait 1.
 The species are then divided into groups according to their trait values and within each group the sum of the relative abundances is calculated.
 Each group has